Although Odds Dipped, LendingTree Survey Finds 70% of Requests for Lower Credit Card APRs Are Still Granted

 - Balance transfer fees and foreign transaction fees becoming more likely to be waived.
-Success rates for these requests improved by 5 points from last year, growing to 61% and 58% respectively.
+Success rates for these requests improved by at least 5 points from last year, growing to 61% and 58% respectively.

 - A record-breaking number of consumers asked their credit card issuers for breaks last year, but this year’s numbers appear to have dropped back to pre-pandemic levels.
 This year, cardholders were less likely to ask their issuers for late fee removals, annual fee waivers, higher credit limits or lower interest rates.

 - Men consistently ask their card issuers for breaks more than women do.
 The gap was largest when it came to late fee waivers (21-percentage-point difference), even though women were slightly more likely to be charged a late fee (24% versus 23%).